About Mental Health & Addiction Services

 Comprehensive treatment for adults based on a Psycho-Social Rehabilitation model with a Mental Health or Addiction diagnoses: Psychosis; Schizophrenia; Schizoaffective disorder; Bipolar I and II; Co-occurring Substance Related disorders; Developmental Disabilities above 70.

 Assertive Community Treatment (ACT)

 Services are targeted to complex clients in the greatest need of ACT services.
-Admission criteria are based on the Program Standards for Assertive Community Treatment Teams in British Columbia (March, 2008).
-The service delivery model is client centered, recovery-oriented and provided by a group of multidisciplinary mental health staff with a typical client to staff ratio of 10:1.
+Admission criteria are based on the Program Standards for Assertive Community Treatment teams in British Columbia (March, 2008).
+The service delivery model is client centred, recovery-oriented and provided by a group of multidisciplinary mental health staff with a typical client to staff ratio of 10:1.
 The team is mobile, delivers outreach services in community locations and operates 7 days a week, 12 hours per day.

 Developmental Disabilities Mental Health (DDMH)

 The DDMH program provides assessment, consultation, and short term treatment services to individuals 14 and older who meet the diagnostic criteria for a developmental disability (IQ of 70 or below) and who have a mental illness and/or challenging behaviours.

 Acquired Brain Injury (ABI)

 The ABI program provides assessment, consultation, case management, life skills service, individual and family support, and education for adults with an acquired brain injury.